 How to understand an Introverted employee

 If you want to get more from the people in your team, it’s best to understand a bit more about them.
 Introverts are often less understood than more gregarious people.
 Here’s seven ideas to help understand an introvert in your team

-- Don’t be overly suspicious: Introverts are more likely you be quiet.
+- Don’t be overly suspicious: Introverts are more likely to be quiet.
 They’re not shying away from you or uninterested in their role in the team.
 They are probably being thoughtful, introverts tend to examine their surroundings.

 - Don’t assume Introverts are shy: It’s easy to make the mistake of assuming introverts are shy people (for whom conversations can be very hard).
 Introverts tend to lose energy when it comes to external stimulation.
 Unlike extroverts, who get their energy from other people, introverts charge up their energy from within, and it drains the longer they speak to other people.

 - Introverts aren’t afraid to speak: A common assumption is that introverts are afraid to speak.
 This probably because they’re choose who they want to spend their time with and when their energy is best used in group conversations.
 The problem with this is that many business discussions “reward” those who speak first and fast, and that excludes a lot of the richer and more detailed thinking from your introverts.
 Click here for more ideas about including your introverts in meetings.

 - Introverts aren’t anti-social: Introverts may not choose to go out to social event every day, especially the “work social”; but they’re not anti social.
 The trick is to create “team building” events that won’t cause them to drain so much energy.